Belinda Carlisle: Relationships and family

 Carlisle had a two-year relationship with Bill Bateman, drummer for the Blasters, in the early 1980s.
 She broke up abruptly with Bateman because she had taken up with Mike Marshall of the Los Angeles Dodgers.
 Her cocaine use was a negative influence on these relationships.

-In 1986, Carlisle married political operative and film producer Morgan Mason, son of actor James Mason and actress Pamela Mason.
+In 1986, Carlisle married political operative and film producer Morgan Mason, son of English actor James Mason and actress Pamela Kellino.
 He made appearances in Carlisle's music videos "Mad About You" and "Heaven Is a Place on Earth".
-They have one son, James Duke Mason, a writer, activist and political commentator, who was born in 1992.
+They have one son, James Duke Mason, a politician, writer, activist, and political commentator, who was born in 1992.
 After the 1994 Northridge earthquake, Carlisle and her family moved to Fréjus in south-eastern France.
 They lived between there and the U.S. In 2017, the couple moved to Bangkok, Thailand.
 As of 2024, they now reside in Mexico City, Mexico.

 In a 1990 interview with Spin, Carlisle stated that she was not close with her siblings or parents, saying: "I want to be close to them.
 I kind of feel uncomfortable.
 I think I feel guilty sometimes about my success in some ways."